The Firth of Clyde

 Other destinations with pontoon berthing are Campbeltown, Ardrishaig and Rothesay, plus a new facility at Girvan on the Ayrshire coast, part funded by the Sail West project.
 These towns are strategically placed for the cruising yachtsman.
 Campbeltown is close to the Mull of Kintyre, and a good port of call arriving from the south, whilst Ardrishaig is the eastern terminus of the Crinan Canal.
 Girvan lies midway between the harbours of Stranraer and Ayr, whilst Rothesay is a traditional favourite.
 It is the capital of the beautiful Isle of Bute, which the cruising sailor will enjoy exploring.
 The principal attraction of the island is Mount Stuart, the extravagant Italianate palazzo of the Bute family, which is open to the public most days.
 Information is available from Rothesay tourist office close to the harbour.
 There is also a regular bus service to the property.
 A short distance north of Rothesay a new marina has been built at Port Bannatyne alongside the existing boatyard.

 Arran and the Kyles of Bute are two other major attractions on a cruise.
-Arran is often called 'Scotland in Miniature' as it has almost all the elements of the whole of Scotland: mountains, castles, beaches, golf courses, a brewery and whisky distilery, and a whole lot more.
-You can call at Brodick, Lamlash or Loch Ranza, and in each place you will find visitor moorings, plus a landing slip at Lamlash, and a fine new pontoon at Loch Ranza.
+Arran is often called 'Scotland in Miniature' as it has almost all the elements of the whole of Scotland: mountains, castles, beaches, golf courses, a brewery and whisky distillery, and a whole lot more.
+You can call at Brodick, Lamlash or Lochranza, and in each place you will find visitor moorings, plus a landing slip at Lamlash, and a fine new pontoon at Lochranza.

-Glasgow is hosting The Commenwealth Games from 23rd July – 3rd August 2014, this is the perfect excuse for the cruising sailor to venture up the Clyde to the centre of Glasgow.
-The Clyde, after years of decline is coming to life again, and there are potential stopping places on the way up the river at Bowling and Clydebank before reaching Glasgow Harbour.
+Glasgow hosted The Commonwealth Games from 23rd July – 3rd August 2014, giving the perfrect excuse for the largest flotilla ever seen on the Clyde.
+This spectacle showed that the Clyde is coming to life again, and there are potential stopping places on the way up the river at Bowling and Clydebank before reaching Glasgow Harbour.
 Here there are pontoons on either side of the river at the new BBC building; they are free to use, but should be booked in advance.

 The pontoons are upstream of the opening Millennium Bridge.
 The pontoon on the north bank outside the Crowne Plaza Hotel can be booked by calling SECC and the new pontoon on the south bank at Plantation Quay can be booked by calling Glasgow City Council.
 For boats with an air draft of less than 5 metres wishing to go 1 mile further upstream to the city centre (* maximum clearance under the Bells Bridge, Clyde Arc and Tradeston footbridge at high tide) there are two more pontoons controlled by Glasgow City Council, at the Broomielaw and under George V Bridge.